AlecRosenbaum/alecrosenbaum.github.io/resume.md

 #### Elevator Simulation and Analysis (Course Project)

-* Event-based simulator written in Python that logs actor's state changes to a local database
+* Implemented an event-based simulator in Python that logs actor's state changes to a local database.
 * Implementation of various "smart" and simple elevator algorithms
 * Analytics performed using SQLite, Python, and matplotlib to show how the elevator algorithm influenced queue lengths, wait times, service times, and coorelations between these elements.